ronaldho/sightseeio/README.md

 ## How it works

-The user selects the city and the app (either Android or iOS) makes a request to a server which retrieves information about resteraunts, attractions, etc from Yelp.
+The user selects the city.
+Then the app (either Android or iOS) makes a request to a server which retrieves information about resteraunts, attractions, etc from Yelp.
 The server responds to the app's request with a JSON file containing the itinerary info.
 The app parses the JSON to provide a itinrary.
-The app will connect with the Pebble Watch so that a user can also see and/or receive notifocations pertaining to the itinerary on their watch
+The app can also sende notifications to the Pebble Watch (although this feature is not fully implemented).

 ## Android